SAP-samples/teched2022-IN280/exercises/ex3/ex32/readme.md

-# Exercise 3.2 - Get an overview on the business scenario topology
+# Exercise 3.2 - Overview on business scenario topology

 In this exercise, you get an understanding of the topology of the selected integration scenario *ExternalWorkforce*.
 You see the sender `MyFieldglass_01`, the receiver `MyS4HANACloud_01`and the integration platform in the middle `MyCPI_01`.
 The view shows the number of exchanged messages and occurred exceptions.
 As alerts had been activated already, also the number of alerts are listed.